 The second most common presentation is the weak, atrophied leg.
 Bioactive factors that are potent anti-inflammatories are offering hope for these stiff, failed ACL knees.
 Cortisone is never used, as it leads to cartilage damage and weakening of the tissues.
-The newer injections, combining amniotic fluid and PRP with Hyaluronic Acid lubrication, assist therapy and improve revision surgery outcomes
+The newer injections, combining PRP with Hyaluronic Acid lubrication, assist therapy and improve revision surgery outcomes

 The ACL injury and surgery can often lead to ACL depression syndrome, where the patient becomes depressed due to the disruption in their lives from the unexpected injury, the surgery, and the pain they experience.
 Almost all patients have some degree of this let down three to four weeks after surgery.
 When the depression becomes severe—and is combined with a lack of supervised fitness training and physical therapy with hands-on soft tissue massage—a person can become a knee cripple.
 Reversing this is completely possible, but it takes dedication on all levels.